withdave/SEATT/simple-event-attendance/readme.txt

 Uninstalling removes all traces of plugin, including from the database.
 This means any events you have will be lost.
 Updates will not affect existing events nor their attendees.

-Comments are always welcome, it's through feedback that we improve.
+Comments are always welcome, it's through feedback that we improve!

 == Installation ==